Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

 \item Assume finally that $(x,y)=(X,Y)$, the the equality reduces to

 which is true, by Equation \eqref{1/2} and the fact that $(X,Y,Z)$ has the opposite orientation of $(Y,X,Z)$. \end{itemize} Equation \eqref{prodIn} follows from the geometric definition of linking number. \end{proof} A linking number satisfies more complicated relations.
-Namely \begin{proposition} Let $(X,x,Z,z,Y,y)$ be 6 points on the set ${\PP}$ equipped wih an inersection $[,]$, then
+Namely \begin{proposition} Let $(X,x,Z,z,Y,y)$ be 6 points on the set ${\PP}$ equipped with a linking number $[ \cdotp, \cdotp]$, then

 Moreover, if then

 \end{proposition}